microcks/microcks.io/content/documentation/guides/rabbitmq-support.md

 [...]
 ```

 🎉 Fantastic!
-We are receiving the two different messages corresponding to the two defined devices each and every 3 seconds that is the default publication frequency.
+We are receiving the two different messages corresponding to the two defined examples each and every 3 seconds that is the default publication frequency.
 You'll notice that each `displayName` and `email` properties have a different value thanks to the templating notation.

 ## 4. Run AsyncAPI tests

 Now the final step is to perform some test of the validation features in Microcks.
 As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our `api-tooling` GitHub repository.
 This scripts are made for working with the `Account Service` sample we used so far but feel free to adapt them for your own use.

-Imagine that you want to validate messages from a `QA` environment with dedicated MQTT broker.
+Imagine that you want to validate messages from a `QA` environment with dedicated RabbitMQ broker.
 Still being in the `amqpjs-client` folder, now use the `producer.js` utility script to publish messages on a `signedup-exchange` topic.
 Our producer takes care of creating a non-durable exchange of type topic on RabbitMQ broker:

 ```sh
 $ node producer.js amqp://<user>:<password>@rabbitmq-qa-broker.app.example.com:5672 signedup-exchange topic